 What is TeamViewer?

-The TeamViewer company is a leading global software provider for digital networking and collaboration.
-Founded in 2005 in Göppingen, Germany, the company employs around 700 people from more than 50 countries.
+The TeamViewer company is a leading global software provider for digital networking and collaboration - founded in 2005 in Göppingen, Germany.

 Its flagship product, TeamViewer, is an all-in-one solution for remote support, remote access, and online meetings which allows you to assist customers remotely, work with colleagues from a distance and also stay connected with your own devices or assist friends and family members.

 Further information is available at: www.teamviewer.com and in our Knowledge Base.

 What is the difference between the free and paid versions of the software?

 The free version of the software is available for personal users.
 This means if you are making connections between your own personal devices at home or are connecting to friends and family to assist or communicate with them.

 However, the software is not free if you are using it in relation to your employment or within an organization.
 This includes connecting to your work computer or colleagues, working from home, supporting clients through TeamViewer or connecting/monitoring any devices that create some form of revenue or compensation even if this is for a Not-for-profit (Although we do offer special NFP pricing).

 There are also feature differences between the versions and license levels.
 If you purchase a license, these additional features will be unlocked when you apply your license.

 You can also find more information using the links below.